akieback/BDA602_Kieback/README.md

 ![img_6.png](img_6.png)

 With that being said the Logistic Regression model was still the best out of all of them.
+Not only in the cross validation it was better, it was also better in mean_squared_error.

+In a nutshell there are more ways to get even better results, but due to the time I focused on 2-3 really good features (the 2 elo features).